Cokeroluwasegun/alx-zero_day/README.md

-This is a to help us understand git
+This is a to help us understand git.

+More project file will be added soon.